Accreditation

 This definition does NOT include:

-- small groups of physicians working together to develop educational programming
+- Small number of physicians working together to develop educational programming

 Co-development